 Celebrate Thai New Year, also known as the Songkran Festival, where locals enjoy local entertainment and splash water on everyone.
 This is believed to bring good health, prosperity and longevity.

 Everybody should experience a holiday in Thailand at least once in their lifetime.
-Chat to us about packagesto make your Thailand holiday dreams a reality and travel on a journey of delight to this exotic destination.
+Chat to us about our 2021 packagesto make your Thailand holiday dreams a reality and travel on a journey of delight to this exotic destination.

 It’s preferable to drink bottled water in Thailand.
 Bottled water is available everywhere.